miwarnec/CSharp-SafeCollections/README.md

 ### The Solution
 Instead, **C# Safe Collections** throw **in the place of modification** while iterating.

+Simply replace your **List/HashSet/Dictionary** with **SafeList/SafeHashSet/Dictionary** and wait for the exceptions to be thrown in the place of modification!

 ## Collections
 Collections are based on Unity 2022's C# / Mono, and modified with "CUSTOM CHANGE" comments.